the-mikedavis/mcd/priv/posts/elixir.md

 [3, 4, 5, 6]
 ```

-The `|` operator allows us to split a data structure.
+The `|` operator allows us to split a list.
 With it, we can
-perform tons of cool recursive functions on data.
+perform tons of cool recursive functions on lists.

 ```elixir
 iex> defmodule Sandbox do